DingShizhe/Desmos-Desktop/README.md

 ## Install

 The executable binary files have been released  [here](https://github.com/DingShizhe/Desmos-Desktop/releases/tag/v1.0.0).
-There are only win and linux(ubuntu) version.
-If you want Mac version(or other platforms), try to build it.
+There are only win and linux(ubuntu) versions.
+If you want Mac(or other platforms) version, try to build it.

 After installation, try to use it to open the `des` files in 'examples'.